-- At this time, MHEC provides Courtesy transportation as a last resort for local law enforcement. - Clients who have been accepted by a psychiatric hospital may be brought to the MHEC, then taken to the psychiatric hospital by a Courtesy Transporter if one has been located.
-Call MHEC staff as soon as possible to discuss Courtesy transport arrangements. - Law Enforcement will need to have a plan B for transportation. - When there is an approved contract transport, the original officer must stay with the client at the MHEC until the transport officer arrives and assumes responsibility for the client. - It is unclear how long funding for Courtesy Transportation will continue due to budget constraints and the grant ending.
+- Law Enforcement for our 12-county service area will not be required to transport a client on involuntary hold further than the MHEC. - Clients who have been accepted by a psychiatric hospital may be brought to the MHEC, then taken to the psychiatric hospital by a contract transport.
+Call MHEC staff as soon as possible to discuss contract transport arrangements. - When there is an approved contract transport, the original officer must stay with the client at the MHEC until the transport officer arrives and assumes responsibility for the client.

+Protocol

-Protocol For Hospitals
+For Hospitals

-• If a medical clearance has been requested by MHEC to law enforcement following a phone triage, MHEC staff will call the hospital with a report explaining the reason for the request for medical clearance.

-When a client presents to your ED, do the following: As soon as ED staff determine that there is a mental health emergency, contact the MHEC to either make a referral to MHEC or to request a Burke Center assessment.

-The assessment may be done by an evaluator coming to your facility, or by teleconferencing if your hospital has the Clearsea software available.
+- If a medical clearance has been requested by MHEC to law enforcement following a phone triage, MHEC staff will call the hospital with a report explaining the reason for the request for medical clearance. - When a client presents to your ED, do the following: As soon as ED staff determine that there is a mental health emergency, contact the MHEC to either make a referral to MHEC or to request a Burke Center assessment. - The assessment may be done by an evaluator coming to your facility, or by teleconferencing if your hospital has the Clearsea software available.